Making Simple Robots Starter Pack

 Limited Offer - Add a Makey:bit Adventure Board for only $20 - Discount is applied automatically with both products in cart

 Anybody can build a robot.
 That includes kids, parents, grandparents and educators, anyone with engineering aspirations and maker dreams will find this the perfect entry level into crafting, circuitry, robotics and coding - micro:bit included!

-This companion starter pack has all the electronics you'll need and then some for the projects in Making Simple Robots, 2nd Edition, by Kathy Ceceri (book required for projects).
+This companion starter pack has all the electronics you'll need and then some for the projects in Making Simple Robots, 2nd Edition, by Kathy Ceceri (book required for projects, add-on discount available).
 The projects in the book will teach you about electric circuits by making jumping origami frogs with eyes that light up when you get them ready to hop.
 You'll practice designing all-terrain robot wheel-legs with free, online Tinkercad software, and you'll create files ready for 3D printing.
 You'll also learn to sew -- and code -- a cyborg rag doll with a blinking electronic "eye."

 Each project in the book (sold separately) includes step-by-step directions and clear illustrations and photographs.
 Along the way, you'll learn about the real research behind the DIY version, find shortcuts for making projects easier when needed, and get suggestions for adding to the challenge as your skill set grows.